TheHive-Project/docs/docs/thehive/installation-and-configuration/configuration/database.md

         For such use cases, local database and indexes are adequate:

-        1. Create a dedicated folder.
-This folder should belong to the user `thehive:thehive`.
+        1. Create a dedicated folder for data and for indexes.
+These folders should belong to the user `thehive:thehive`.

             ```bash
             mkdir /opt/thp/thehive/{data, index}